nomocas/c3po/README.md

 Previously named deep-protocols.

-c3po is a lightweight (1.9 Ko minified, less than 850 Bytes minified/gzipped) protocols manager which focus on providing easy way to write isomorphic code that need to retrieve dependant resources.
+c3po is a lightweight (1.9 Ko minified, less than 850 Bytes minified/gzipped) javascript protocols manager which focus on providing easy way to write isomorphic code that need to retrieve dependant resources.

 ## Main idea